dojo/framework/docs/V3-Migration-Guide.md

 #### Evergreen builds by default

-The default value of the `legacy` flag in `@dojo/cli-build-app` has been changed from `true` to `false`.
-If the project needs to support IE11 then the legacy flag will need to be passed on the command line or saved in the projects `.dojorc` file.
+The default value of the `legacy` flag in `@dojo/cli-build-app` gets changed from `true` to `false`.
+If the project needs to support IE11, then the legacy flag needs to be passed on the command line or saved in the projects `.dojorc` file.

 To run the build in `legacy` mode use the `--legacy true` on the command line.